yashu1wwww/Youtube-Auto-Likes-And-Subscribe/README.md

 channel in 15th line
-20 line with your community post url after download the folder extract it and open cmd and enter pip install undetected_chromedriver after download the chromedriver with matches your chrome version of your pc and enter yt.py or yt in cmd thankyou!
+20 line with your community post url after download the folder extract it and open cmd and enter pip install undetected_chromedriver after download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc and enter yt.py or yt in cmd or visual studio